centreon/centreon-documentation/en/administration/centreon-ha/acceptance-guide.md

      snmptrapd  (systemd:snmptrapd):    Started @CENTRAL_SLAVE_NAME@
 ```

-You may notice that also to the `centreon` resource, the secondary node has also been promoted to `master` for the `ms_mysql` resource.
-This behavior is intended and due to `Colocation Constraints` between the `centreon` resource and `msq_mysql`.
+You may notice that like the `centreon` resources, the secondary node has also been promoted to `master` for the `ms_mysql` resource.
+This behavior is intended and due to `Colocation Constraints` between the `centreon` resources and `msq_mysql`.

 > The `Colocation Constraints` are unfound on a 4-node cluster!

-Once the failover is complete, execute the command:
+Once the failover is completed, execute the command:

 ```bash
 pcs resource clear centreon